By Thomas J. Tubman

 Two very active committees do all the heavy lifting for AEC.
 The Marketing Committee guides the creative activities.
 It is co-chaired by Dan Falcone of Renewable Energy Group, a biofuels producer and developer of renewable chemicals based in Ames, Iowa, and Scott MacFarlane of MacFarlane Energy in Dedham, Mass.
 The Investment Committee, co-chaired by Brian Coyne of Roth Industries USA, Watertown, N.Y., and Kevin Beckett of R.W.
 Beckett Corp., North Ridgeville, Ohio, leads the fundraising efforts required to support the AEC’s activities each year.

 Central to all marketing activities is the AEC Website that is the repository for all of the Coalition’s marketing assets: e-alerts, radio commercials, bill inserts, data sheets, links to AEC’s social media pages and more.
 Visit americanenergycoalition.org and explore all that is there, especially the Member Resources section.
+People can also check this weblink if they need the best marketing analysis.

 The AEC Website received a major update early in 2016.
 As you probably know, smart phones and tablets are becoming so popular that they are beginning to replace desktop computers for accessing websites and performing Google searches.
 The updated AEC website is totally interactive and responsive to all the various platforms visitors may use when accessing americanenergycoalition.org.
 This is important because we want Google to display our pages that result from searches of our key words and key phrases, and we know Google is becoming more sensitive to the way pages display.
 If pages don’t display well, Google may block them in favor of pages that display better.